 Being a successful startup owner is not an easy task- it is counted as one of the most difficult jobs in the world.
 Many successful people don’t have a college degree but success doesn’t require a degree.
-The two most well-known names include those of Steve Jobs and Mark Zuckerberg.
+The two most well-known names include those Steve Jobs and Mark Zuckerberg.
 These are stories that are known to the world.
 There are many more dropouts which are yet to be known because of their rigorous hard work and dedication towards the path of becoming a successful entrepreneur.
-So, let us see the insights on the topic- 5 College Dropouts Becoming Successful Entrepreneurs In The Indian Startup Ecosystem.
+So, let us see the insights on the topic- 5 College Dropouts Entrepreneurs In The Indian Startup Ecosystem.

 1. Ritesh Agarwal

+Ritesh Agarwal is one of the top Indian college dropouts who became successful in India.
 He is the founder and CEO of hospitality business and app - Oyo Rooms - a network of 2,200 hotels operating in 154 cities across India - with monthly revenues of $3.5m and 1,500 employees.
 He holds a high school degree from St. Johns Senior Secondary School.
 He dropped out of college and sold sim cards to survive in spite of coming from a well-to-do family.

 He travelled a lot, stayed at budget hotels and attended customer calls.
 This proved to be a good experience which helped him establish his business very firmly.
 OYO Rooms is a room aggregator business.
 The idea man behind OYO rooms is Ritesh Agarwal.
 Ritesh founded a company Oravel.
 He was obsessed with the idea of providing a budget enabled hotel at the age of 18 yrs.
 Later, he rebranded this concept to OYO Rooms.